ssugar/Blog/_posts/Fabric/2024-06-27-FastAIMLModelInFabric.md

 ## Train your model
 The following commands will download pangolin and armadillo images, create a datablock and train your ML model using mlflow and fastai.
 Add these to your new Notebook.
 Each section can be it's own cell in your notebook.

+Install and import requirements

 ```python
 !pip install fastbook
 from fastbook import *
 ```
+Download images of pangolins and armadillos using duck duck go

 ```python
 #search and save images using duckduckgo (ddg)